 Too much consumption of alcoholic beverages can also severely damage your liver as well as disrupt your regular sleep cycle.

 But if you are already given to drinking alcohol all the time, you should consider getting lots of folates as well.
-Folate is a B vitamin which is essential for cell growth and reproduction, and it is usually found in bread, legumes, and pasta.
+Folate is a B vitamin that is essential for cell growth and reproduction, and it is usually found in bread, legumes, and pasta.
 This B vitamin helps to slow down the absorption of alcohol, thereby mitigating its effect on the human body effectively.